 8. Benchmarking Default Cache Configuration/ Enabling Full Page Cache

-Although Magento can be configured to use different storage media for cache and session files with many flags and settings (E.g.: Redis, memcached, APC,…), we highly recommend you to reset to Magento defaults to speed up your site performance.
+Although Magento can be configured to use different storage media for cache and session files with many flags and settings (E.g.: Redis, Memcached, APC,…), we highly recommend you reset to Magento defaults to speed up your site performance.

 More importantly, remember to enable the full page cache:

 Accessing your admin panel, go to SYSTEM => Cache Management => turn it on.

 Enabling Varnish Cache is an effective way to optimize Magento’s e-commerce website performance.